besendorf/besendorf.github.io/content/work.en.md

 Passwords, 2-Factor Authentication, Phishing, encryption,... whether you need a basic beginner training or a training a special topic, I offer trainings according to your needs.
 Please reach out via email to discuss the details.

 # IT security check-up
 Are you concerned about digital attacks but unsure how good your security measures are?
-I will do an assessment of your current infrastructure and processes and suggests improvement measures.
+I will do an assessment of your current infrastructure and processes and suggest improvement measures.

 # Contact
 work \{ätt\} besendorf.org